 Perils of Probate

-The following are real life examples that illustrate the heartache and frustration survivors experience when people neglect to plan ahead.
+The following are real life trust stories that illustrate the heartache and frustration survivors experience when people neglect to plan ahead.
 All of the costs and lost opportunity could have easily been avoided with a living trust!

-No Cares for Heirs In 1991 the news reported that Robert Maxwell fell overboard of his yacht.
+No Cares for Heirs – In 1991 the news reported that Robert Maxwell fell overboard of his yacht.
 This publishing tycoon had serious financial challenges.
 Due to a lack of estate planning, 60% of his wealth disappeared as business creditors pounced.
-Had his personal properties been held in trust, the heirs could have realized a better outcome.
+If he used trusts to hold assets, family heirs would have realized more benefit.

 The following short stories illustrate just how significant a real estate trust can be when facing the financial perils that life can present to property owners.
 Risks are sometimes apparent and we can prepare for them but often they are unforeseen and with or without good defensive planning, our financial well being can rise and fall with tides.